 When we turn things up a notch from power walking, jogging or light cycling, however, things get deeper still.
 Since you’re working your body so much harder, it makes sense that we don’t have to work out for quite as long.
 That opens up a tonne of doors.

-So now that we have covered the basics of good health and how much you should exercise on a general level, it’s also a good idea to take a look at how much you need to exercise to reach specific goals too.
+So now that we have covered the basics of good health and how much you should exercise on a general level, it’s also a good idea to take a look at how much you need to exercise to reach specific goals.
 The two may even intertwine perfectly, meaning you don’t have to exercise any more than you already are.
 You just need to know a bit of extra info behind it.

 To lose weight, you need to make what is called a calorie deficit.
 That means you are using more calories in a day than you consume.
-Whether that is from your diet alone or from diet and exercise, it doesn’t matter.
+Whether that is from your diet alone or diet and exercise, it doesn’t matter.

-The problem with that is that it makes a lot of variables.
+The problem with that is that it makes up a lot of variables.
 There’s no one answer.
 Even if you go running for an hour a day and burn, say, 500 calories and your maintenance calories are 1500, but you still eat 2200 calories a day, it’s probably not going to help you very much in the long run.
-That’s because even with the exercise you’re still getting more calories than you can use.
+That’s because even with exercise, you’re still getting more calories than you can use.

-It’s really complicated, but that’s how it works (for more info, check out the fundamentals of weight loss)
+It’s complicated, but that’s how it works (for more info, check out the fundamentals of weight loss)

 Before beginning any exercise or nutrition program, consult your physician, doctor or other professional.
 This is especially important for individuals over the age of 35 or persons with pre-existing health problems.
 Exercise.co.uk assumes no responsibility for personal injury or property damage sustained using our advice.